umaima06/Pulse/README.md

 PULSE is a fully deployed, end-to-end AI coordination platform built specifically for NGOs operating in India.

-A field worker sends one message — in any language, on any device — via WhatsApp, SMS, or a voice IVR call.
+A field worker sends one message — in any language, on any device — via WhatsApp, SMS, IVR voice call, or the browser-based Vapi voice agent.
 PULSE receives it, understands it using AI, scores its urgency, geocodes the location, and automatically assigns the nearest skilled volunteer.
 The entire chain happens in seconds, with zero manual intervention.

 The NGO Admin monitors everything on a live Google Maps dashboard — color-coded crisis clusters, volunteer assignments, predictive alerts, and AI-generated impact reports — all updating in real time.